atomicojs/atomicojs.github.io/src/doc.md

 1. Dispatch an event when modifying the value of the prop.
 2. Reflect the value of the prop as an attribute.
-3. Forcing types, if you declare a prop with type `Number`, the component will always receive a value of type`number`, even if it comes from a string attribute.
+3. Forcing types: if you declare a prop with type `Number`, the component will always receive a value of type`number`, even if it comes from a string attribute.
 4. Declare initial states for properties and attributes.

-### Hooks to compose and attract logic
+### Hooks to compose and abstract logic

-Hooks are a practical solution created by the React team for the attraction and composition of logic, with hooks you can:
+Hooks are a practical solution created by the React team for the abstraction and composition of logic, with hooks you can:

 1. Attract the state and associate it with the component on demand, maintaining a predictable behavior, since it does not depend on the internal arguments of the component, only on the invocation of the hook, see [useState](#usestate).
 2. Create and remove effects according to the observed update cycle, see [useEffect](#useeffect).